ezsystems/commerce-documentation/docs/guide/product_description/content_and_commerce.md

 # Content and commerce

-One of the main USPs of the solution is that Content\&Commerce are managed in one system.
-This allows to mix content and products on different places.
+In eZ Commerce content and commerce are managed in one system.

 ## Dynamic menu

-In the main navigation Product Catalog and Content Objects can be displayed.
-A partner can decide which ContentTypes should appear in the menu using a configuration.
-The order of the navigation items can be defined by the editor using the priority field of eZ.
+In the main navigation Product Catalog and Content items can be displayed.
+A partner can decide which Content Types should appear in the menu using configuration.
+The order of the navigation items can be defined by the editor in the Back Office using the priority field.

 ![Dynamic menu](img/Dynamic_menu.png)

-## Content types
+## Page blocks

-Special landing pages can be created with special content, e.g. Winter Sales.
-Use banner, slider, product slider, videos, etc. for this landingpage.
-Then create a banner on the homepage with a link to the "Winter Sales" - landing page.
+eZ Commerce adds 3 new blocks to the Page Builder:

-silver.eShop adds 3 new blocks to the landing page tool:
+- Bestseller - display general bestsellers or bestseller of a given group

-- Bestseller - display overall bestsellers or bestseller of a given group
+- Product slider - displays a slider of chosen products
-- Product slider - displays a slider of chossen products
+- Last viewed - displays the last viewed products

-- Last viewed - a block showing the last viewed products
+!!! note

-- Note: When the Newsletter2Go Plugin is installed a Newsletter-Block can be displayed in addition
+    The Newsletter2Go Plugin  adds a Newsletter block to the Page Builder.

 ![Elements](img/Elements.png)